 UNI Library User Guide on ethics - provides guidelines to finding books and other resources on ethics topics

-List of ethics journals - across various academic fields
+List of ethics journals (PDF) - across various academic fields

 Ethics & Compliance Initiative - for business oriented resources